 First available Pokémon: Gastly at Lavender Tower

 Covers weaknesses?
-No, Ghost (and for that matter Psychic and Ground) are not covered
+No, Ghost and Dark (and for that matter Psychic and Ground) are not covered

 Ideal Team: Venusaur, Exeggutor, Vileplume (Red, FireRed, Yellow), Victreebel (Blue, LeafGreen, Yellow), Parasect, Tangela